OT-CLOUD-KIT/terraform-aws-rds-postgres/README.md

 # Terraform-aws-rds-postgres

- ## PostgreSQL RDS Module
-This Terraform module provisions a fully managed PostgreSQL RDS instance on AWS, including a subnet group and essential configurations.
+This Terraform module provisions a fully managed PostgreSQL RDS instance on AWS.
+It includes the creation of a DB subnet group and essential configurations for high availability, performance, and security.

 ## Architecture
 ![postge drawio](https://github.com/user-attachments/assets/2844974b-ec74-4184-bcdd-a29c6c40901f)

 ---